Stuycs-K/finalprojectapcs-4-lin-ricky-mai-emily/DEVLOG-Ricky.md

 ### 2025-06-06 - Added counter in the header
 My partner and I merge everything and fixed it and I coded the flag and time in the header to work.
 1 period

+### 2025-06-08 - Added win screen and replayability
+I added the win screen and fixed losing screen's replay button.
+I also added cheat codes like skip to win, to lose, etc. I also helped my partner with her code too.
+5 hours.